 - Close your lid and steam valve.

-- Set your pot to the meat setting, high, for 25 minutes.
+- Set your pot to the meat setting, high, for 25 minutes. (if doubling this recipe I would set for 40 min for ultra fall off the bone ribs)

 - You can serve immediately or put in oven or convection oven on broiler setting 350 degrees for about 4-5 min. to gently brown the tops.